molmod/openmm-tutorial-msbs/README.md

 - For non-VSC users, the installation can be tricky.
 - Interactive session have a pre-defined (by you) duration.
-  The session ends without warning, at which point you may lose you some of your work.
+  The session ends without warning, at which point you may lose some of your work.
 - You must remain connected to the Internet for interactive Jupyter notebooks.
 - This feature is relatively new and may still have some hidden flaws.